Originate/exosphere/tutorial/part_2/05_web_server.md

 This file is required by the package management system of Node.JS.
 It lists the Node libraries we use to build this service.
-Let's use [ExpressJS](http://expressjs.com) as our web server framework, and [Jade](http://jade-lang.com) as our template engine.
+We use [ExpressJS](http://expressjs.com) as our web server framework, and [Jade](http://jade-lang.com) as our template engine.

 __~/todo-app/web-server/package.json__